-Rattle was born William Griffith “Junior”. to a prominent Confederate anti-metahuman family.
+Railway was born William Griffith “Junior”. to a prominent Confederate anti-metahuman family.
 His grandfather William Griffith Sr. was one of the founding members of Humanis Policlub.
 And his mother Linda McAdoo is also a popular pundit for the anti-metahuman cause.
 They were a fixture in the local Humanis circles and family events.
 Along with his two younger siblings Bessie, Edward, and Thomas, Junior was immersed in the racist values of his family, which he embraced full-heartedly.

 The young William fell ill to unknown sickness when he turned 12.
 Bedridden for 3 months, his convalescence coincided with the passage of the the Halley’s comet during the Year of the Comet.
 The SURGE affected all of the Griffith children: Edward developed thermographic vision and arcane resistance, Bessie gained a glamourous aura and a ogren digestive system — though nobody actually noticed, while Thomas experienced traumatic deformations to his heart that soon resulted in his death.
 But Junior’s transformation was the most dramatic: he emerged from his sickbed a fledgling troll.